Skip to main content

 • 4.2.3.
 The research must have an adequate research design and contribute to the advancement of knowledge about corrections.

 • 4.2.4.
-The selection of subjects within in one organization must be equitable.
+The selection of subjects within organization must be equitable.

 • 4.2.5.
 Any researcher who is a non-employee of the BoP must sign a statement in which the researcher agrees to adhere to the provisions of 28 CFR 512.